Quantum state spectrum and field theory of D$0$-brane: D -brane in spinor moving frame formulation. Classical mechanics and quantization

-It is instructive however to write this trivial equation of motion in a bit more detail:

-\be dm=0 \; .\ee Indeed it is trivially satisfied as far as $m$ is a constant.
-However, this suggests the possibility to discuss a generalization of the above Lagrangian for D$0$-brane in an analytical coordinate basis of Lorentz harmonic superspace where constant $m$ is replaced by a function $m(\tau)$.
+Finally, as the coordinate function ${\rm x}^0$ enters the Lagrangian under the total derivative, it produces only a trivial equation of motion.
+It is instructive, however, to write this trivial equation of motion in a bit more detail: \be \text{d}m=0 \; .\ee Indeed it is trivially satisfied as long as $m$ is a constant.
+However, this suggests the possibility of a generalization of the above Lagrangian for D$0$-brane in an analytical coordinate basis of Lorentz harmonic superspace where constant $m$ is replaced by a function $m(\tau)$.

-Clearly, the equations of such a model coincide with the original equations obtained above so that the only difference will be that the value of constant $m$ will be fixed on-shell only, as a value of integration constant (as it happens with cosmological constant in Unimodular gravity \cite{Unruh:1988in,Alvarez:2015pla} and 3-form (super)-gravity \cite{Aurilia:1980xy,Ogievetsky:1980qp,Brown:1987dd,Ovrut:1997ur}).
+Clearly, the equations of such a model coincide with the original equations obtained above so that the only the difference will be that the value of constant $m$ will be fixed on-shell only, as a value of integration constant (as also happens with the cosmological constant in Unimodular gravity \cite{Unruh:1988in,Alvarez:2015pla} and 3-form (super)gravity \cite{Aurilia:1980xj,Ogievetsky:1980qp,Brown:1987dd,Ovrut:1997ur}).